 After so many years travelling and living around the world, I always think about "travel" as a philosophy of life and one of the greatest benefits that such an experience can give you are plentiful: for instance, as a westerner, I have always wished to get to know who are the others, the ones that are different from us and, one way, to try to get over this barrier was to try to get closer to them, to follow their customs, to change myself and become a bit more like them.
 In this way, I got to appreciate them much more, understanding them, sharing beautiful experiences with them, learning their habits, culture and history.
 Surpassing this barrier makes you feel more concerned about the issues that certain people have in their own country and not being racist toward them.

-When I travel, I like to experience the local life, which is something that we know very little from our own country, because, when we hear news from the developing countries, we just see images of conflicts, war, natural disasters and so on.
+When I travel, I always give myself plenty of time.
+I like to experience the local life, which is something that we know very little from our own country, because, when we hear news from the developing countries, we just see images of conflicts, war, natural disasters and so on.
 But the life of the local people goes underreported.

-I am not a fun of touristic areas, I love to look for quiet places, to stay with the local people and learning something different from my travel experiences.
+To live a life.
+A true life, a life in which you are yourself.
+A life in which you feel it is yours.
+I love to look for quiet places, to stay with the local people and learning something different from my travel experiences.